SinaLab/ImageEvalSharedTask2025/README.md

 - **Training Set**: about 2718 images (for fine-tuning)
 - **Test Set**: about 753 images (for evaluation)

-The dataset is shared via Google Drive with registered participants.
-To access, teams must register through [the official registration form](https://docs.google.com/forms/d/e/1FAIpQLSfBqpu8badMfm_IgsLqVGAfmWiXHS_56ntPsWMN77nbB1ENw/viewform)
+To participate in the shared task and get a training dataset, please register in [the official registration form](https://docs.google.com/forms/d/e/1FAIpQLSfBqpu8badMfm_IgsLqVGAfmWiXHS_56ntPsWMN77nbB1ENw/viewform).
+The test dataset will be shared only during the test phase in the shared task ([see the deadlines](https://sina.birzeit.edu/image_eval2025/index.html))

 ## 🧪 Running the Baselines